earlybird3010/practice_projects/Foundations/Calculator/README.md

 <!-- ABOUT THE PROJECT -->
 A simple command-line calculator built with Python.
+This calculator works as follows:
+- When you execute the program, it prompts you with a list of options to choose from.
+Right now, there are addition, subtraction, multiplication, and division.
+The number of variables required to execute an operation is constant.
+- After you choose an option, the program requires all variables necessary for the computation.
+When you provide all the variables, the program returns the computational result.

 ### Built With